MingFei2001/pycputest/README.md

 ## Overview
 PycpuTest is a Python script designed to stress the CPU's capabilities by performing computationally intensive tasks for a specified time period.
 This project utilizes multiple processes to take full advantage of multiple-core CPUs.

+### LM Studio
+> *Its a cool project ngl*

+This code was developed while I was playing with LM Studio.
+The idea for a CPU stressing tool emerged as a test project.

 ## Features
 - CPU Stressing: PycpuTest generates random numbers, calculates their sine, cosine, and tangent values, and stores these calculations in memory for an extended period.
 - Multithreading/Multiprocessing: The script utilizes Python's multiprocessing module to spawn multiple processes that execute the same task concurrently.